paulagrcg/The-non-deterministic-genotype-phenotype-map-of-RNA-secondary-structure/RNA12/README.txt

 		evgND: genotypic evolvability
 		evpND: phenotypic evolvability
 		NDsetsize: phenotype ND set size
-	   folddict: {phenotype: [genotype,probability]} (Heavy file, can produce with code as explained in notebook)
+	   folddict: {phenotype: [genotype,probability]} (Heavy file so not shared, can produce with code as explained in notebook)

-- dictpmfe: {genotype: mfe probability} as explained in code and preprint for plastogenetic congruence (Supplementary Information) (Heavy file, can produce with code as explained in notebook)
+- dictpmfe: {genotype: mfe probability} as explained in code and preprint for plastogenetic congruence (Supplementary Information) (Heavy file so not shared, can produce with code as explained in notebook)